appcircleio/appcircle-cli/README.md

 - Create a distribution profile and [share with the testers](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile)
 - Enable [auto sending](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile#auto-send-your-build-to-the-testers) of the build to the testers
-- Get the distribution profile ID using `appcircle distribution profile list`
+- Get the distribution profile ID using `appcircle testing-distribution profile list`
-- Upload your app binary to the selected distribution profile using `appcircle distribution upload --app="YOUR APP PATH" --profileId="YOUR PROFILE ID" --message="YOUR RELEASE NOTES"`
+- Upload your app binary to the selected distribution profile using `appcircle testing-distribution upload --app="YOUR APP PATH" --profileId="YOUR PROFILE ID" --message="YOUR RELEASE NOTES"`

 ## Migration Guides